KrisRJack/KrisRJack/README.md

 # Kris Jackson

-I code with passion and lead with purpose.
-My mission is to deliver robust software that makes an impact and to inspire teams to change the world.
-I'm willing to tear down, restructure, and rebuild to transform something into a masterpiece that benefits the lives of others.
+Passionate coder and motivated mobile developer with a strong desire to work on projects that change the world.

 *** Top Languages: Swift, C, C++, Python, Rust, HTML